microsoft/FluidFramework/docs/docs/dds.md

 However, you could address this problem by storing individual shape properties in SharedMap keys.
 Instead of storing a JSON object with all the data, you can break it apart and store the length in one SharedMap key, the color in another, etc. With this data model, users can change individual properties of the shape without overwriting other users' changes.

+You likely have more than one shape in your data model, so you could create a SharedMap to store all your shapes, then store that SharedMap in the root SharedDirectory.

 ## Key-value data